What is the Cause of Your Diabetic Leg Pain?

 In more serious cases, diabetic neuropathy can lead to issues with your digestion, urinary tract, and cardiovascular health.
 Because of this, it is important to talk to your doctor or pain specialist as soon as you start experiencing symptoms.

-Is Diabetic Neuropathy Treatable?
+Is Diabetic Leg Pain Treatable?

-Though there is no known cure for diabetic neuropathy, slowing diabetes and associated neuropathy symptoms starts with healthy eating, exercising regularly, and maintaining optimal blood sugar levels.
+Though there is no known cure for diabetic neuropathy, slowing diabetes and associated neuropathy symptoms start with healthy eating, exercising regularly, and maintaining optimal blood sugar levels.
 Smoking and alcohol abuse can also contribute to the condition, so it’s important to stop those habits.
 Additionally, there is a number of alternative nerve pain management treatment options available that focus on slowing the progression of the disease, managing complications, and relieving the pain associated with nerve damage.